 12 mm Monolithic Tempered Glass ( Control Sample)

-Control sample of 12 mm monolithic tempered glass panel was analysed for comparing the extent of coupling provided by the inter layers.
+A control sample of a 12 mm monolithic tempered glass panel was analysed to compare the extent of coupling provided by the interlayers.
 Table 2 gives the numbers for deflection and stresses in the panel for the same load and boundary conditions.

 Laminated safety glass produced with high strength, high stiffness Kuraray inter layers is considerably lighter than laminates produced with standard polyvinyl butyral (PVB), as the comparison shows.
 The SentryGlas® Ionoplast inter layer is approx. 100 times stiffer and five times stronger than Standard PVB, the transmission of load between the two sheets of glass in the laminate is almost perfect, leading to a rate of deflection that is less than half of that achieved by laminates using PVB of the same construction.
 Consequently, the laminate can either be used to bear greater loads or – as in the case above – reduced in thickness and weight without compromising safety.

-Above results conclude that even at an elevated temperature range of 50ºC, SentryGlas® Ionoplast inter layer provides an efficient coupling to the glass layers to match its structural performance with an equivalent monolithic glass whereas PVB inter layer because of inefficient coupling lags behind in structural performance as both stresses and deflections in PVB laminates are around 100 percent more than those in SentryGlas® Ionoplast laminates.
+The above results conclude that even at an elevated temperature range of 50ºC, SentryGlas® Ionoplast interlayer provides an efficient coupling to the glass layers to match its structural performance with an equivalent monolithic glass whereas PVB inter layer because of inefficient coupling lags behind in structural performance as both stresses and deflections in PVB laminates are around 100 per cent more than those in SentryGlas® Ionoplast laminates.

-In order to remain within the deformation limits, the laminated glass panels with Standard PVB should have had to have been considerably thicker than those made with the SentryGlas® Ionoplast inter layer.
+In order to remain within the deformation limits, the laminated glass panels with Standard PVB should have had to have been considerably thicker than those made with the SentryGlas® Ionoplast interlayer.
 Their weight would also have been correspondingly higher.
-In order to ensure required safety levels, a much more substantial supporting structure would have been required than the intended light dimensioned point fixing system designed for the glazing.
+In order to ensure the required safety levels, a much more substantial supporting structure would have been required than the intended light-dimensioned point fixing system designed for the glazing.
 The use of such a structure would have spoilt the desired transparent effect of the glazing, particularly when illuminated from above.
 Following intensive laboratory testing confirmed the FEM calculations of the simulation by physical strength testing.

 Immediate Post Breakage Structural Performance through Impact Testing

-Next level of test programs shall be aimed for knowing the minimum inter layer thickness that is required for glass panel for passing the post breakage strength requirements set by standards with temperature as the key variable factor.
+The next level of test programs shall be aimed at knowing the minimum inter-layer thickness that is required for a glass panel to pass the post-breakage strength requirements set by standards with temperature as the key variable factor.

 A. Post Breakage Strength Testing (30 Minutes or more)

-The test chamber (Fig. 2) had a temperature control mechanism (AC-System) for a temperature range of -25°C to +50°C. The laminate construction with all different types of inter layers was strong enough to withstand the impact against any breakage.
+The test chamber (Fig. 2) had a temperature control mechanism for a temperature range of -25°C to +50°C. The laminate construction with all different types of interlayers was strong enough to withstand the impact against any breakage.
 Therefore the upper layer of laminates in each case had to be broken manually with a centre punch.
 It was followed by placing a 100 Kg concrete block on the glass panel for 30 minutes.
-The test was aimed to know the ultimate post breakage performance limit so load was ramped up to 400 Kg in increments of 100 Kg, with a 15 minute time interval between each load increment.
+The test was aimed at knowing the ultimate post breakage performance limit so the load was ramped up to 400 Kg in increments of 100 Kg, with a 15-minute time interval between each load increment.
 Laminates with SentryGlas® Ionoplast and Stiff PVB inter layers sustained this load of 400 Kg without collapse at -20°C and + 21°C temperatures (Fig. 3) Whereas in Fig. 4, Standard PVB laminate could not sustain the 100 Kg imposed load at +21°C as it collapsed in few seconds when load was placed due to tearing of the interlayer at the rotules.

 Table 3: Glazing Constructions